 2 Key messages

-The key messages for 'Keep West Sussex Safe' are:
+The key messages for 'Keep West Sussex Safe' are as follows:

 Wash your hands with soap and water more often than usual, for at least 20 seconds, using hand sanitiser if soap and water are not available.